openblockchains/austrian-blockchain-whitepapers/README.md

 >
 > The majority of startups fail, even well funded ones,
 > so be prepared to lose [all] what you invest [gamble],
 > even if the landscape is optimistic.
-[Too the moon!
+[To the moon!
 Thanks for your money and hodling the bag!]

 ## Austrian Blockchain Tokens